schto031/ARS_Simulation/README.md

 # ARS_Simulation

 # Working with eclipse
-Right click on project>Run as>maven build
+Right click on project>Run as>maven build.
+If not already present, add `compile exec:java` to the Goal of the run configuration.